pergerch/pergerch/README.md

 # Christoph Perger - @pergerch

 Hi, I am Christoph.
-I am a highly skilled Software Architect with more than 10 years of professional experience in software development, spatial data management, and data modeling.
+I am a skilled Software Architect / Senior Software Engineer with more than 10 years of professional experience in software development, spatial data management, and data modeling.
 After acquiring a solid web development background, my focus has shifted into distributed cloud and microservice type applications as well as mobile apps in the .NET ecosystem.

 ## How to reach me:
 - Spatial Focus Website - [spatial-focus.net](https://spatial-focus.net)